monarch-initiative/monarch-app/CONTRIBUTING.md

 # Community Guidelines

 We welcome you to our community!
 We seek to provide a welcoming and safe development experience for everyone.
-Please read our [code of conduct](CODE_OF_CONDUCT.md)
+Please read our [code of conduct](CODE_OF_CONDUCT.md) and reach out to us if you have any questions.
+We welcome your input!

 # Monarch App